-Dates through August 2017 are now available.
-After submitting your application, you'll receive a confirmation email within a week.
+Dates for the 2017-2018 school year are now available!
+After submitting your application, you'll receive a confirmation email.

 We recognize that bringing a group to the Academy can be intimidating: the learning environment is stimulating and the list of daily events staggering.
 To assist you with trip planning, we have a few suggestions for selecting drop-in activities, and we've designed resources for structuring learning.

 We recommend aligning your visit with a singular learning objective.
 Less is more!